arun-vlsi/VLSI-Design-Verification-Projects/README.md

 ```

 Each project directory contains a README file that provides details about the specific project, including setup instructions and usage.

+## Contributions
+Contributions in the form of documentation improvements, design explanations, test plans, diagrams, and verification enhancements are welcome.

 ## Getting Started